AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Functions/README.md

 <hr>

-**Note**: Feel fre to enter these lines into your browser's JavaScript console to re-familiarize yourself with their functionality, if needed.
+**Note**: Feel free to enter these lines into your browser's JavaScript console to re-familiarize yourself with their functionality, if needed.

 <hr>

 The JavaScript language has many built-in functions to allow you to do useful things without having to write all that code yourself.
-In fact, some of the code you are calling when you **invoke** (a fancy word for run, or execute) a built-in browser function couldn't be written in JavaScript--many of these functions are caalling parts of the background browser code, which is written largely in low-level system languages like C++, not web languages like JavaScript.
+In fact, some of the code you are calling when you **invoke** (a fancy word for run, or execute) a built-in browser function couldn't be written in JavaScript--many of these functions are calling parts of the background browser code, which is written largely in low-level system languages like C++, not web languages like JavaScript.

 Bear in mind that some built-in browser functions are not part of the core JavaScript language--some are defined as part of browser APIs, which build on top of the default language to provide even more functionality (refer to [this early section of our course](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/JS_First_Steps/What_Is_JS#so-what-can-it-really-do) for more descriptions).
 We'll look at using browser APIs in more detail in a later module.